 state.
 As a result, when the pipeline is

 Because all objects in the pipeline have the same clock and base-time, they can thus all calculate the running-time according to the pipeline clock.

 To calculate a buffer running-time, we need a buffer timestamp and the

 SEGMENT event that preceeded the buffer.
 First we can convert the

 GstSegment object and then we can use the

 gst_segment_to_running_time () function to perform the calculation of

 the buffer running-time.

 Synchronization is now a matter of making sure that a buffer with a certain running-time is played when the clock reaches the same running-time.
-Usually this task is done by sink elements.
-Sink also have to take into account the latency configured in the pipeline and add this to the buffer running-time before synchronizing to the pipeline clock.
+Usually, this task is performed by sink elements.
+These elements also have to take into account the configured pipeline's latency and add it to the buffer running-time before synchronizing to the pipeline clock.

 Non-live sources timestamp buffers with a running-time starting from 0.
 After a flushing seek, they will produce buffers again from a running-time of 0.